District 63: Success Without Boundaries

 - Parent involvement and family activities: PTOs, movie nights, picnics, book fairs, literacy nights, and more.

 - Skilled support for English language learners.
 By 6th grade, English language arts test scores for ELL students exceed state standards.
 D63 offers dual language classrooms, ELL summer school, native language support for students, Spanish-for-Spanish-speakers and sheltered classrooms.
-For parents, the District offers free ELL classes — with free childcare provided and free Spanish-language parenting class for those with children aged 0-6.
+For parents, the District offers free ELL classes — with free childcare provided.

 - A full range of special education services.
 More than 98 percent of our special needs students are successfully served within District schools, but the District offers programming for multi-needs and ASD students, primary and intermediate life skills classrooms, and an extended school year (ESY) summer school.